scaffold-eth/se-2-challenges/README.md

 </details>

 😎 Great now onto the next! `tokenToEth()` is going to do the opposite so it should be pretty straight forward.
-But if you get stuck the guiding questions are always there 🦉
+But if you get stuck, the guiding questions are always there 🦉

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

-1. How would we make sure the value being being swapped for ETH is greater than 0?
+1. How would we make sure the value being swapped for ETH is greater than 0?
 2. Is `xReserves` ETH or $BAL tokens this time?
 Use a variable name the describes which one it is.
 3. For `yReserves` we will also want to create a new and more descriptive variable name.
 How do we find the other asset balance this address has?
 4. Now that we have all our arguments, how do we call `price()` and store the returned value in a new variable?